threeandthreee/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 * All evolution items have been turned into key items that can be used repeatedly.
 A new evolution item, the Link Cable, has been added to the game
 * A new page has been added to Pokémon's Dex entires that lists out the areas where you can find them and what they can evolve into
 * Talking to the Mystery Gift Man on the 2nd floor of any Pokémon Center will allow you to respawn any static encounters you haven't caught yet
-* Talking to the Wireless Club Attendant (left) on the 2nd floor of any Pokémon Center will let you fight a random uncatchable Pokemon in order to grind exp and money
+* Talking to the Wireless Club Attendant (left) on the 2nd floor of any Pokémon Center will let you fight a random uncatchable Pokémon in order to grind exp and money
 * Talking to the Direct Corner Attendant (right) on the 2nd floor of any Pokémon Center will allow you to purchase various consumable items you have already found
 * The Pikachu tutorial in the intro is skipped
 * The intro sequence of the game has been changed: